catseye/Robin/doc/Design_Decisions.markdown

             1
             (bind r (self self (- x 1)) (* r x))))
           (* (fac fac 7) pi))))

+#### What should be in the core?

+Decision: A semantically minimal set of macros.

+I went back and forth before deciding what should be in the core and why.
+One possibility was to make it the same as Pixley.
+But macros would be added to it, and macros would need to be in the core (as they can't be written directly in Pixley), and once you have macros, a lot of the Pixley functions, like `let*` and `cond`, *can* be written in the language.
+So, should they remain in the core?

+I decided no: the core would be simpler to implement and analyze without them.

+The only place where I waver on this currently is `fun`.
+While `fun` *can* be defined as a macro, it is so basic to writing modules in Robin, that it is very tempting to place it in the core.
+(The version defined as a macro is very inefficient, but of course the `small` module need not be implemented in Robin itself.)

+#### Should function names follow in the Lisp/Scheme tradition?

+Decision: No.

+It's good to have roots, but there are limits.

+Lisp/Scheme names posess a lot of awfulness due to their legacy.
+'cdr' absolutely sucks as a name.
+Unfortunately, things like 'tail' and 'snd' aren't standard replacements for it, yet.

+(Write more here)

+If the programmer really wants Lisp/Scheme names, they can always define them in a "compatibility module".
+In fact, I should probably expect this as inevitable, and accomodate it with an established convention...

 - - - - -